luise/kibana/README.md

 ### Using Kibana

 With data in Elasticsearch, we can now view it in Kibana.
-We can find the public IP of the Kibana container using `quilt ps` as before.
+We can find the public IP of the Kibana container using `kelda ps` as before.

 Go to the address (`52.53.172.21:5601` for the above output) in your browser.
 Uncheck `Index contains time-based events`, set the index to be `shakes*`, and